-These important jobs only get done when the pelvic floor is working properly.
+These important roles are only fulfilled when the pelvic floor is working properly.
 When they're not, your pelvic health can suffer in numerous ways.

 What Are Common Pelvic Floor Problems?

 Do you ever leak a little pee when you cough, sneeze, jump, or even when you’re making your way to the bathroom?
 Do you ever have pain with intercourse or other sexual dysfunction?
 Do you feel heaviness in your pelvis or lower back area?
 Or maybe you feel lower back or hip pain in daily movements like getting out of bed, or walking?
-If your answer is yes, you may have pelvic floor dysfunction.
+If your answer is yes, those issues may be caused by pelvic floor dysfunction.